Why Aromachology Works

 When applying topically to the skin, the small molecular size of the essential oils allows the oils to permeate the skin and enter the bloodstream, where they have an impact on our body for up to 20 minutes.
 Using aromatherapy along with massage therapy allows us to tackle ailments such as joint and muscle pain.

-When we inhale essential oils, the aroma molecules travel up our olfactory pathway, to our brain’s limbic system, where emotion and memory is stored.
-Lavender oil, for example has anticonvulsant, antidepressive, anxiolytic, sedative and calming properties, and when we use lavender oil, we begin to feel the impact it has on our nervous system.
+When we inhale essential oils, the aroma molecules travel up to our olfactory pathway, to our brain’s limbic system, where emotion and memory are stored.
+Lavender oil, for example, has anticonvulsant, antidepressive, anxiolytic, sedative, and calming properties, and when we use lavender oil, we begin to feel the impact it has on our nervous system.

 For functional fragrance to be aromatherapy, it must be 100% pure essential oil, with no additives.
 Often time, essential oils are commonly mixed with base oils (ie vegetable oils such as almond oil, grapeseed oil, jojoba oil) to make them safe for topical use – this is still considered aromatherapy, as the base oil is also natural (vegetable derivatives) and often cold expressed (not processed), and is a safe way of applying essential oils directly to the skin.
 Essential oils are extremely potent and concentrated and should always be used diluted when applying to the skin.